 And finally Vudu Cafe for the best coffee in Queenstown.
 That’s one of their cups you’ll see in most of my video samples and I’ve become hooked.

 So if you’ve found this video useful and fancy treating me to a cup (or even a snack to go with it), please click the link opposite or below – cheers!Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!